-M. Recent Event
+K. Recent Event

 During FY 2020, a novel strain of coronavirus spread around the world and was declared a Public Health Emergency of International Concern by the World Health Organization on January 30, 2020.
-In March 2020, the State of California declared a statewide shelter-in-place order.
+In March 2020, the State of California declared a statewide shelter-in-place order which was subsequently rescinded in June, 2021.
 The statewide shelter-in-place order had no appreciable effect on the operations and business results of the POWER business operations.
 The extent to which the coronavirus may impact business activity will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the coronavirus and the actions required to contain the coronavirus.
 Management has not included any contingencies in the financial statements specific to this recent event.